NITDgpOS/Medium_Grabber/README.md

 * Choose the file format of the output, either PDF or Text.
 * Wait a few minutes.
 You'll be notified by a beep sound when the program finsihes running.

+TO RUN GUI:
+* Go to the folder GUI and run UI_init.py
+* Enter your credentials in the given field and press 'Submit Button'.
+* Then choose your file format.
+The default format is PDF.
+* Then choose the topic of your interest and wait for the beep sound.

 Now browse through the articles and read whichever interests you.

 #### For Linux/Unix